 [e.g. "sweetened with sucralose, fructose and sugar"]

 |When the three statements above are required, they must be declared in letters that are at least the same size and prominence as the numerical portion of the net quantity declaration.||Check||Check|

 |A statement declaring the sweetness per serving, expressed in terms of the amount of sugar required to produce an equivalent degree of sweetness, grouped with the list of ingredients [B.01.008(1), FDR].||Check|

 |A statement setting out the "aspartame", "sucralose", "acesulfame-potassium" and/or "neotame" content expressed in milligrams per serving size, grouped with the list of ingredients [B.01.008(1), FDR].
 This statement cannot appear in the Nutrition Facts table.||Check||Check|

 |In the case of aspartame, a statement, grouped with the list of ingredients [B.01.008(1), FDR], to the effect that aspartame contains phenylalanine.||Check||Check|

 Polydextrose Labelling Requirements

 Polydextrose is a permitted food additive synthesized from dextrose (glucose).
-The label of a food containing polydextrose must indicate the amount of polydextrose, expressed in grams per serving of stated size [B.01.018].
+The label of a food containing polydextrose must indicate the amount of polydextrose, expressed in grams per serving of stated size [B.01.018, FDR].
 The amount of polydextrose must be included in the total amount of carbohydrates declared in the Nutrition Facts Table.
-See Elements within the Nutrition Facts Table for more information.
+See Elements within the Nutrition Facts table for more information.